2015–16 Hoofdklasse: Promotion/relegation play-off Derde Divisie – Hoofdklasse

 Both for the Saturday and Sunday leagues applies the same systematic.

 The team ranked 15th in the Topklasse and the 3 period winners of the 3 leagues (9 teams), making a total of 10 teams participate in the play-offs.

-In previous years these 10 teams would compete in 3 rounds for a spot in the Topklasse.
-In the first round the 3 period winners of each league would compete first for a spot in the second round (3 teams).
-Only in the second round the team ranked 15th in the Topklasse would join, making the total at that moment 4 teams.
-These 4 teams would participate in a 2-round 2 leg system for 1 spot in next seasons Topklasse.
-The other 9 teams would play next season in the Hoofdklasse.
+In previous years these 10 teams competed in 3 rounds for a berth in the Topklasse.
+In the first round the 3 period winners of each league competed first for a berth in the second round (3 teams).
+Only in the second round the team ranked 15th in the Topklasse joined, making the total at that moment 4 teams.
+These 4 teams participated in a 2-round 2 leg system for 1 berth in next seasons Topklasse.
+The other 9 teams played next season in the Hoofdklasse.

-With the introduction of the new league system, from Topklasse and Hoofdklasse to Tweede Divisie, Derde Divisie and Hoofdklasse, the number of spots for now the Derde Divisie was increased from 1 to 5.
+With the introduction of the new league system, from Topklasse and Hoofdklasse to Tweede Divisie, Derde Divisie and Hoofdklasse, the number of berths for now the Derde Divisie was increased from 1 to 5.

-As a result, the 10 teams are right away paired up to play a 1-round 2 leg knockout system.
-The 5 winners play next season in the 2016–17 Derde Divisie and the 5 losers in the 2016–17 Hoofdklasse.
+As a result, the 10 teams were right away paired up to play a 1-round 2 leg knockout system.
+The 5 winners played next season in the 2016–17 Derde Divisie and the 5 losers in the 2016–17 Hoofdklasse.

 For details and results see 2015–16 Derde Divisie / Hoofdklasse promotion/relegation play-offs.